IBM/decentralized-energy-fabric-on-IBP20/README.md

   - Start the client:
     ```bash
-    npm run serve
+    npm start
     ```

-You can find the app running at http://localhost:8080/
+You can find the app running at http://localhost:4200/

 <br>
 <p align="center">